 While ADP is a reliable and well-reviewed brand in the payroll services arena, it is not going to be the right choice for every company or nonprofit.
 Here are a few alternative payroll services that are worth looking into.

 This brand is a good choice for smaller nonprofits.
 It offers an extensive menu of features, but only one service plan.
-Therefore larger nonprofits will likely find that it does not offer enough customization.
+Therefore, larger nonprofits will likely find that it does not offer enough customization.
 However, it is a steal at $36 per month plus $4 per employee per month.
-There are also no long-term contracts to sign or hidden fees, and the customer service is top-notch according to reviewers.
+There are also no long-term contracts to sign or hidden fees to pay, and the customer service is top-notch, according to reviewers.

-This payroll software offers extensive HR services along with their payroll services, so is a great option for any smaller nonprofit without a dedicated HR staff.
-There are four plans to choose from, including:
+Gusto provides nonprofits with extensive HR services alongside its payroll services, so it is useful for smaller organizations that don't have dedicated HR staff.
+There are four plans to choose from:

 Basic. $19 per month plus $6 per employee per month